Fideres: LIBOR Manipulation

 After the LIBOR scandal broke in 2012, Thomas appeared as a witness at a Treasury Select Committee hearing on benchmark manipulation on 2 July 2014.
 The role of committee was to review the banking sector after banks were found to manipulate various financial benchmarks to their gain.
 Thomas talked about why and how the manipulation had occurred, the facts related to the manipulation, and suggested a three-point plan which could help prevent it going forward.
+Fideres provided consulting expert work, including a plan of allocation for plaintiffs, on the SIBOR and SOR benchmark manipulation litigation (Fund Liquidation Holdings LLC v.
+Citibank, N.A., United States District Court for the Southern District of New York), which was resolved by settlements totalling $155 million.

-FOREX Market Rigging
+Google Play Store Antitrust Litigation

-In 2014, Fideres supplied a research highlighting "unusual" price spikes in euro, sterling and other major currencies for the City of Philadelphia Board of Pensions and Retirement's class action lawsuit against major Forex dealer banks.
-The suit claimed that seven different banks (Barclays, Citigroup, Deutsche Bank, HSBC, JPMorgan, Royal Bank of Scotland and UBS) had "deliberately" been manipulating the price of FX trading around the 4pm daily fixing.
+In August 2024 Professor Barry Rodger brought collective proceedings against Alphabet Inc. and associated Google companies before the Competition Appeal Tribunal, alleging that Google had abused its dominant position in Android app distribution by excluding rival app stores and charging excessive commission to UK app developers.
+Fideres was retained by Rodger and his solicitors Geradin Partners to support Professor Amelia Fletcher in preparing her expert reports for certification and for trial.
+The claim was certified in May 2025.
+In September 2026 the Competition Appeal Tribunal approved a settlement of £260 million, comprising £160 million for eligible developers and £100 million towards funding, legal and other costs.
+It was the largest settlement approved by the Competition Appeal Tribunal under the UK’s opt-out collective proceedings regime since its introduction in 2015.

 ISDAfix Rigging

 In 2014, more than a dozen financial institutions, including Bank of America, Barclays, BNP Paribas, Citigroup, and Wells Fargo, faced allegations of attempting to manipulate the ISDAfix rate used for derivative contracts.
 The allegations were based on a research conducted and compiled by Fideres, which alleged that the defendant banks had submitted the same or virtually the same dollar ISDAfix rate quotes almost every day from 2009 to 2012, “down to five decimal points," resulting in the official ISDAfix rate and the banks’ contributions being identical to the ICAP reference rate "well over 90% of the time for at least four years.”
+The allegations were litigated as Alaska Electrical Pension Fund v.
+Bank of America in the United States District Court for the Southern District of New York, which recovered a total of $504.5 million for the class.
+The last of the settlements received final approval in November 2018.